AdeeshKolluru/AdeeshKolluru.github.io/_pages/about.md

 Apart from research and academics I had been actively involved in various sports and cultural activies at IIT Delhi.
 Played Waterpolo for the college team and was part of Debating Club.
 In my free time I read non-fiction novels (mind, human behaviour, human body, economics), watch a lot of movies/TV shows/documentaries and enjoy swimming, playing chess (feel free to send me a challenge on [lichess](https://lichess.org/@/adeeshk) or [chess.com](https://www.chess.com/member/adeeshk)).

-If you have questions about my research or want to collaborate on anything, feel free to reach me out at akolluru{at}andrew.cmu.edu
+If you have questions about my research or want to collaborate on anything, feel free to reach out to me at akolluru{at}andrew.cmu.edu

 ## Recent News